yunld1801/amdocs-Infra-test1-steve/sre-ojt/step1.md

 **Submission**
 Upon completion, please email me and Bhaskar the **root cause** and **solution** for each issue.

-**DO NOT USE AI, and please complete this task within a day and send an email.**

 Additionally, run the following commands and attach a screenshot of your terminal session:
 1. `history`